-In terms of design and features, it sits in the middle of Aorus Master and Aorus Pro.
+In terms of design and features, it sits somewhere between Aorus Master and Aorus Pro.

 The reason why I am saying this is because, while this boards uses same VRMS as Aorus Pro, the extra M.2 slot, extra RGB header, and overall design is burrowed from the more expensive Aorus Master.
 Although the design is fairly simple, some RGB lighting has been implemented on the I/O cover and the Audio PCB.

 Speaking of the I/O panel, this one has two USB 3.1 Gen 2 Type-A ports, one USB 3.1 Gen 2 Type-C port, three USB 3.1 Gen 1 Type-A port, and four USB 2.0 ports.
 Other than that, there’s an HDMI port, some audio connectors and Wi-Fi 6 capability.